tardate/LittleCodingKata/elm/hello_clock/README.md

     elm make hello_clock.elm --output=index.html

-This will generate `elm-package.json` and install dependencies if not already done.
+This will generate `elm-package.json` and install dependencies in `elm-stuff` if not already done.

 ### Run